Interesting security stuff: Why Adam Savage Won't Trust USB Keys

 Yesterday I found and watched the YouTube video Why Adam Savage Won't Trust USB Keys and I thought this was fascinating.
 Remembering some

-start a PowerShell session in Admin mode and execute a script when plugging it in and it didn't take me long to do so.
+start a PowerShell session in Admin mode and execute a script when plugging it in and it didn't take me long to do so, writing this article took me longer.

 So I knew about HID and that a microcontroller could mimic this, thus I searched for that and found that CircuitPython would be the easiest way